 How to Get The Best Price For Your Online Business?

-Preparation is the best way to maximize your sales price.
-Most buyers want a business with streamlined operations that is steady or growing.
+Preparation is the best way to maximize your sales price when selling an online business.
+Most buyers on ecommerce platforms want a business with streamlined operations, robust data, and a steady or growing customer base.
 Having an exit plan is not just going to help you sell for more, it will also help you sell quicker.

 1) Maintain Accurate Financial Records

-Ensure your financial records, including profit and loss statements, are up-to-date and organized.
-Consider hiring an accountant to validate these documents if you’re not going to use a broker that verifies businesses.
-Inaccurate P&Ls, even by mistake, can spook buyers away.
+Ensure your financial records, including profit and loss statements, are up-to-date and organized for your ecommerce store.
+Consider hiring an accountant or using a broker that verifies online businesses to validate these documents.
+Inaccurate P&Ls, even by mistake, can spook potential buyers away.

 2) Outsource

 Most buyers don’t want to buy a full-time job.
-They want a business that has outsourced its operations.
-Businesses that have outsourced operations and low hours worked (a few hours a week) are likely to receive higher valuation multiples.
+They want an ecommerce business that has outsourced its operations to reliable services.
+Businesses that have outsourced operations and require low hours worked (a few hours a week) are likely to receive higher valuation multiples and command a better selling price.

 3) Consistent Traffic and Revenue

 Steady is safe.
-Businesses with steady or steadily growing traffic and revenue are the most desirable to purchase.
-This type of growth is more easy to predict.
-A business in a period of sharp growth or decline is more difficult because nobody knows where it will end up.
+Ecommerce businesses with steady or steadily growing traffic and revenue are the most desirable to purchase.
+This consistent sales data is easier for buyers to predict.
+A business on an unstable platform or in a period of sharp growth or decline is more difficult because nobody knows where it will end up.
 Uncertainty can result in a more difficult business to value.

 4) Business Age

-Generally, businesses with a longer history of earnings will receive a higher valuation multiple.
-This is because buyers see them as having a market fit and being more established.
+Generally, ecommerce businesses with a longer history of earnings will receive a higher valuation multiple.
+This is because buyers see them as having a market fit on their platform and being more established.
 Or, to put it another way, less likely to fail.

 5) Document Standard Operating Procedures (SOPs)

-Create detailed SOPs for your business operations.
-These documents reassure buyers that the business can run smoothly under new management.
+Create detailed Standard Operating Procedures (SOPs) for your ecommerce business operations.
+These comprehensive documents reassure buyers that the online business can run smoothly under new management.

 6) Showcase Growth Potential

-Highlight the future growth potential of your business.
-Demonstrate opportunities for expansion through untapped markets, new product lines, or enhanced marketing strategies.
+Highlight the future growth potential of your ecommerce business.
+Demonstrate opportunities for expansion through untapped online markets, new product lines, enhanced digital marketing strategies, or expanding your platform’s reach.

-Note that it’s important not to make any big changes in the weeks leading up to listing your business.
+Note that it’s important not to make any big changes to your ecommerce platform or business in the weeks leading up to listing your business.
 This can put buyers off as the effect of the changes is unknown.
-If you already have everything ready, you’re in a good position to sell.
+If you already have everything ready, including accurate data and a streamlined platform, you’re in a good position to sell.

 Follow This Process To Sell Your Online Business

-To make the sale process as smooth as possible, getting everything in order saves you time.
-It also makes you look more professional to potential buyers.
+To make the sale process of your online business as smooth as possible, getting everything in order saves you time.
+It also makes you look more professional to potential buyers using ecommerce platforms.

-Here’s a seller checklist that we use to help sellers:
+Here’s a seller checklist that we use to help ecommerce sellers list their online businesses:

 - Get a professional valuation and book an exit planning call.
 This will help you to know exactly what to do to sell.